wiloon/blog/content/post/archive-0/2012-04-22-eclipse-updating-indexes.md

 release versions are deemed to be stable and updates are not expected for the same version number.

-Secondly, assuming that you are working on a LAN, I would suggest that you install a local maven repository manager such as <a href="http://nexus.sonatype.org/" rel="nofollow">Nexus</a>, and then redirect your artifact requests by setting
+Secondly, assuming that you are working on a LAN, I would suggest that you install a local maven repository manager such as Nexus, and then redirect your artifact requests by setting

 `<mirrorOf>*</mirrorOf>` in your ${user.home}/.m2/settings.xml